your-quantguy/nado-python-sdk/docs/source/user-reference.rst

 .. note::

-    See :mod:`vertex_protocol.contracts.VertexContracts` to explore all available operations.
+    See :mod:`nado_protocol.contracts.NadoContracts` to explore all available operations.

-Vertex utils
+Nado utils
 ----------------

 A set of utility helpers.
-See :mod:`vertex_protocol.utils`.
+See :mod:`nado_protocol.utils`.

 See  :doc:`api-reference` for detailed information about each module.